Poisson suspensions and Sushis: Getting SuShis

 Defining $\P_{n+1}^{K}$ as the set of partitions $\pi\in\P_{n+1}$ where $K$ is a union of atoms of $\pi$, the above proves that the contribution of all partitions $\pi\in\P_{n+1}\setminus\P_{n+1}^{K}$ vanishes, and we get, using~\eqref{eq:1} and \eqref{eq:2},

 Since $\emptyset\neq K\subsetneq\left\{ 1,\dots,n+1\right\}$, the ergodic decompositions of $M^N_{\# K}$ and $M^N_{(n+1-\# K)}$ only involve the coefficients $c_\pi$, $\pi\in\P_1\cup\cdots\cup\P_n$.
 Identifying the ergodic decompositions on both sides of the above equality, we see that all the coefficients $c_{\pi}$, $\pi\in\P_{n+1}^{K}$ are completely determined by coefficients corresponding to partitions in $\P_1\cup\cdots\cup\P_n$.
 Moreover, the above argument is valid in particular when $N$ is the Poisson process of intensity $\mu$ (which is free by Proposition~\ref{prop:PoissonFree}).
 By letting $K$ run through all strict subsets of $\left\{ 1,\dots,n+1\right\}$, and using the induction hypothesis, we identify all but one coefficients of the ergodic decomposition of $M^N_{n+1}$ as those of the Poisson point process of intensity $\mu$.
 The only coefficient that cannot be determined by this method is the one associated to the trivial partition of $\{1,\ldots,n+1\}$ into a single atom.
 But this corresponds to the $(n+1)$-diagonal measure, and we already know that this coefficient is $1$.

-We have proved the moment measures of any order of $N$ are those of a Poisson point process of intensity $\mu$.
-In the second step of the proof, it remains to show it is sufficient to identify this latter point process.
+Thus we have proved the moment measures of any order of $N$ are those of a Poisson point process of intensity $\mu$, and we conclude by Lemma~\ref{lemma:poisson_moment_measures}. \end{proof}

-Let $\mathcal{N}$ be a Poisson point process of intensity $\mu$.
-The distribution of $\mathcal{N}$ is completely determined by the quantities